neXau/emporium-storefront-fork/README.txt

 * Tweak - Remove padding and transition styles from post navigation.
 * Fix - Remove hard coded colors for Blocks from `gutenberg-blocks.css` and use colors set in the Customizer instead.
 * Fix - Clear floats on alignwide and alignfull blocks.
-* Fix - When outputting custom styling for extensions, check if the object `$storefront` is in the expected format and has right properties.
+* Fix - When outputting custom styling for extensions, check if the object `$emporium` is in the expected format and has right properties.
 * Dev - Babel added as a dependency.
 * Dev - New `assets/js/src/editor.js` file.
 * Dev - Revert filter name. `storefront_woocommerce_customizer_css` reverted to `storefront_customizer_woocommerce_css`.